pclavell/project_template/template_user/README.md

 * how to access from config using load_config
 --> both auto generate the full absolute path given your file system you're working on

-## Structuring your directories

-Though we recommend dividing your code roughly between [analysis](analysis/) and [processing](processing/), you can add whatever directories you want and you will still have access to the environment and utilities that make the environment work.

 ## Adding new functions

 If you wish to add new functions that you can access across the scope of the project, you can either: